Wetlands (video game): Plot

-The game makes extensive use of cutscenes that utilize a mixture of both hand drawn and 3D animations.

 Reception

 A reviewer for Next Generation scored the game two out of five stars, contending that rail shooters as a whole are too simplistic to be of much value.
 However, he admitted that Wetlands is one of the better examples of the genre, since its traditional cel animation realistically models human movements, there are many good humorous touches, and the plot is more inventive and unpredictable than that of the more high-profile Star Wars: Rebel Assault II: The Hidden Empire, which was released at the same time.

 The game sold more than 95,000 units by mid November 1995.